Repository to this documentation

 ler and the resulting output files to be licensed under the GNU

-General Public License without this special exception.
+General Public License Version 3 without this special exception.